Buses in Malta: Electric buses

 Along with 30 electric buses, one six-meter King Long PEV6 bus was brought over to the island and registered, BUS-295.
 In the first few months of service, the bus was specifically being used on the "Talinja on Demand" service and entered in complete public service in early 2024 on the Central Business District (CBD) park and ride service, which connect the industrial zone of Mriehel to the nearby towns of Birkirkara and Santa Venera and on the Castile Shuttle, a park and ride service launched by the Valletta local council.
 Between March and April 2024, the bus was tested on low and high frequency routes.
 During March, it was tested on Route 106, a low-frequency route that connects the main hospital of Mater Dei Hospital and the town of Attard and in April of the same year on Route 41, a pivotal route between the port area of Ċirkewwa and the capital city.
-As of 2025 and the discontinuation of the Talinja on demand service during weekdays, the bus is being used on the CBD shuttle and as a feeder on the high-demand Route 16 between the capital city and the town of Swieqi.
+As of 2025 and the discontinuation of the Tallinja on Demand service during weekdays, the bus is being used on the CBD shuttle and as a feeder on the high-demand Route 16 between the capital city and the town of Swieqi.

 In late 2024, the government announced that it will be redirecting EU funds away from public transport in favor of private electric transport, breaking a one-year promise to make most of the fleet electric, however, around October 2024, one electric bus made its way to Malta that was formerly a part of the Cyprus Public Transport fleet, one twelve-meter Yutong E12 that was delivered new to the Cyprus Public Transport (CPT) Nicosia depot in summer 2023 and formerly registered as PNE-102 (fleet no. 1330).
-The bus stood still for around one month at the bus station and meanwhile getting coated in green and white and entered service around late November, 2024, to ease off demand on routes 13A, 31 and 48, however the bus has been trialed on routes 14, 41 and 45.
+The bus stood still for around one month at the bus station, getting coated in green and white, and entered service around late November 2024, to ease off demand on routes 13A, 31 and 48, however the bus has been trialed on routes 14, 41 and 45.

 Around April 2025, the King Long Amigo electric buses started operation on busy southern routes (Routes 90, 91, 92, 93 and 94) for better usage of the buses bringing up the total number of served routes to 18 and one-off/rare trials/sightings have been spotted mainly on the 50s range of routes (most notably 52 and 56).
 In August 2025, two new King Long PEV9s registered BUS-296 and 297 arrived on Maltese shores and entered in service on Monday, 8th September 2025 on routes serving the San Ġwann and Ta' Xbiex areas.
-They are the first 9-meter electric busses in Malta.
+They are the first 9-meter electric buses in Malta.
+In May 2026, an addition of 40 new electric buses was announced, including 6-meter minivans and longer 9- and 12-meter buses.